|THE MIRACLES, SIGNS AND

 We propose to examine the above positions in the following manner.
 Let us stipulate, for example, that position #1 is correct (signs were necessary to authenticate God's spoken message because the Scriptures had not yet been committed to writing).
 If this position is correct one might logically expect that starting with Acts 2 (A.D.
 29) and ending with the writing of the Apocalypse (A.D.
 95), miraculous signs would either gradually taper off during that 66 year timeframe, or continue strongly throughout the period, then suddenly cease once the canon of Scripture was completed.
 That scenario may be illustrated by one of the following two charts:

-Theory number 1: Signs are present during the 66 year period during which the canon of Scripture is incomplete.
+Theory number 1: Signs are present during the 66 year period during which the canon of Scripture is incomplete, and they gradually taper off until the entire canon of Scripture is completed when John writes the Apocalypse (at AD 95).

-Some who hold the above theory believe miracles only took place during an initial visit of one of the apostles to a particular city, and that such miracles did not occur during subsequent visits.
+Some who hold the above theory believe miracles only took place during an initial visit of one of the apostles to a particular city, and that such miracles did not occur during their subsequent visits.
 It appears, however, that the signs and wonders performed by the believers at Corinth were not 'one-shot' events.
-It was because of a continuing use or misuse of some of these 'works of power of the age to come' (Heb.
+They continued day after day.
+It was because of this continuing use or misuse of some of these 'works of power of the age to come' (Heb.
 6:5) that Paul had to inject corrective measures (1 Cor.
 11:17:34).
 Thus, the 'initial visit' theory appears to be laid to rest.

-Scenario 2b: The Mid-Acts hypothesis envisions that the 'Pentecostal kingdom church' is gradually replaced by the church which is the 'body of Christ' during a 'transitional period' covered by the second half of the book of Acts, under the ministry of Paul.
-As the first church is replaced by the second church, the signs and wonders belonging to the 'Pentecostal kingdom church' gradually yield to a sign-less dispensation belonging to the church which is the 'body of Christ.'
-According to those who hold the Mid-Acts theory, the church which is Christ's body began either at Acts 9 or at Acts 13.
+Theory #2: Assumes that during the Acts there was a gradual change from a 'signs and wonders' economy to a 'sign less' era.
+If this position is correct we might expect to see a gradual decline in the occurrences of signs and wonders during some period covered by the Acts.
+The Mid-Acts dispensational position espouses this theory.
+This interpretation envisions that the 'Pentecostal kingdom church' is gradually replaced by a church known as the 'body of Christ' during a 'transitional period' covered by the second half of the book of Acts, under the ministry of Paul.
+This new church is thought to begin either at Acts 9 or at Acts 13.
+As the first 'kingdom' church is replaced by the second church, the signs and wonders belonging to the 'Pentecostal kingdom church' gradually diminish to a sign-less dispensation belonging to the church which is the 'body of Christ.'
 If this theory is correct one might logically expect miracles, signs and wonders to gradually taper off during the period from Acts 9 to Acts 28 or from Acts 13 to Acts 28 as the 'body of Christ church' waxes and the 'kingdom church' wanes.
-The following chart attempts to illustrate such a gradual decline in signs and wonders beginning somewhere in the middle of the Acts, and with this decline fully completed at Acts 28:28.
+The following chart attempts to illustrate such a gradual decline in signs and wonders beginning somewhere in the middle of the Acts, and with this decline becoming fully completed at Acts 28:28.

 Theory 3: The Acts 28:28 theory stipulates that signs and wonders were an integral part of God's dealings with the Jews during the period when He was making a bona fide offer of the millennial kingdom to Israel (Acts 2 - 7).
 It holds that this program directed at Israel was fully in effect during the entire book of Acts.
 The signs and wonders were equally valid while Israel was in the process of being hardened and blinded (Acts 8 - 28), but once Israel was blinded with finality and its covenant relationship with God was terminated these signs abruptly ceased.
 They did not 'gradually' cease.
 These signs were fully active from Acts 2 - 28, and abruptly ceased only when the Jewish leaders at Rome, the last outpost of Judaism had decisively rejected the works of the Holy Ghost and the millennial kingdom was placed in abeyance.
 If the Acts 28:28 theory is correct we would expect that signs and wonders would continue at a more or less constant level throughout the entire book of Acts, but would abruptly cease, never to be mentioned in Scriptures written subsequent to Acts 28:28.
 This theory is illustrated in the following chart: